£

 How does the coronavirus affect people with blood cancer?

-We're funding vital research that will explore how different types of blood cancer might affect someone’s individual level of risk from coronavirus.
-This could lead to tailored advice for people with blood cancer during this pandemic.
+Blood Cancer UK are funding vital research that will explore how different types of blood cancer might affect someone’s individual level of risk from coronavirus.

 11th Nov 2020